Pete Hegseth: Information disclosures and use of Signal

 According to NPR, the White House began looking for a secretary of defense to replace Hegseth the following day.
 Nonetheless, he retained support from Trump, who privately did not seek to relitigate a grueling Senate confirmation, enjoyed Hegseth's presence and appearance on television, and believed that firing him would lead to questions over Waltz's retention, while he publicly associated the controversy to "disgruntled employees" and boasted of Hegseth's work.
 Karoline Leavitt, the White House press secretary, stated that "the entire Pentagon is working against" Hegseth.
 Representative Don Bacon became the first Republican House member to urge that Hegseth be fired.

-According to The Washington Post, Hegseth had Signal installed on his computer to circumvent cellular communication issues and to communicate with other Trump officials easier.
-CNN later reported that Ricky Buria, a former aide to secretary of defense Lloyd Austin, had set up Signal on Hegseth's computer.
-According to the Associated Press, the computer was on an unsecured internet line that was not using one of the Department of Defense's IP addresses.

 At least five political appointees within the Department of Defense resigned by April 24.
 That day, Joe Kesper, Hegseth's chief of staff, resigned, but stated that he would remain at the department as a special government employee.
 The firings and resignations led to a crisis within the Department of Defense that was described as a "free-for-all" by one employee who spoke to Politico.
-Hegseth received criticism from Senate Democrats over alleged civilian deaths in the Yemen strikes.
-In the same month, Sean Parnell, Justin Fulcher, Patrick Weaver, and Ricky Buria were announced as new senior advisers.

-In September 2025, Hegseth gathered the Department of Defense's senior military leaders to Quantico, Virginia, for an address calling for tighter fitness standards and opposition to "woke garbage".
-The event featured Trump.